electron/electron/docs/development/build-instructions-windows.md

 ## Prerequisites

 * Windows 7 or later
-* Visual Studio 2010 Express or Professional
+* Visual Studio 2010 Express or Professional, with SP1 update
   * Make sure "X64 Compilers and Tools" are installed if you use the Professional edition.
 * [Python 2.7](http://www.python.org/download/releases/2.7/)